mbouzada/cputest/README.md

 # cputest
-Small script to calculate the functionality of old equipment, using sysbench
+Small script to calculate the functionality of old equipment, using sysbench.